IonizeCbr/SeeMS/README.md

 ### Installation
-Run the commands `go get` followed by `go build` from the cloned directory.
+Run the command `go build` from the cloned directory.

 ### Command Line